 BECOME AN AMERICORPS MEMBER

-Each year, Volunteer Maryland recruits individuals to serve as Volunteer Maryland Coordinators at organizations throughout the State.
+Each year, Volunteer Maryland recruits individuals to serve as Volunteer Coordinators at organizations throughout the State.
 These positions are AmeriCorps State placements and are available through funding provided by the Corporation for National and Community Service.
 The next service year will begin September 16, 2020 and will conclude August 3, 2021.
 At this time, we have filled all the available positions!
 Look for applications to be available again in June 2021.

-30 AmeriCorps Members will serve as Volunteer Coordinators, serving throughout Maryland at ‘host’ Service Sites, 2 AmeriCorps Members will serve as Regional Coordinators at VM Headquarters in Crownsville.
+30 AmeriCorps Members will serve as Volunteer Coordinators , serving throughout Maryland at ‘host’ Service Sites, 2 AmeriCorps Members will serve as Regional Coordinators at VM Headquarters in Crownsville.

 Make a Difference in Your Community